se4ai2324-uniba/DetectionOfOnlineSexism/DockerDocumentation.md

 ## Components

-- `Dockerfile`: The Dockerfile contains instructions for creating the Docker image.
+- [Dockerfile](./Dockerfile): The Dockerfile contains instructions for creating the Docker image.
 This file defines the environment and dependencies required to run our machine learning project.

-- `docker-compose.yml`: The docker-compose.yml file is used to configure the Docker service so that we can quickly start our development environment.
+- [docker-compose.yml](./docker-compose.yml): The docker-compose.yml file is used to configure the Docker service so that we can quickly start our development environment.
 It contains configurations for Docker services, volumes, and networks.

-- `requirements.txt`: This file lists all the Python dependencies required for our machine learning project.
+- [requirements.txt](./requirements.txt): This file lists all the Python dependencies required for our machine learning project.
 These dependencies will be installed when the Docker image is created.

-- `data/`: This folder should contain all the training and test data required for the machine learning project.
+- [data/](./data): This folder should contain all the training and test data required for the machine learning project.
 Make sure the data is accessible within the Docker container.

-- `src/`: In this folder, you may want to place our development scripts that we will use during the project.
+- [src/](./src): In this folder, you may want to place our development scripts that we will use during the project.
 These can be mounted inside the Docker container for execution and editing.

 ## Usage